Green Wave goes 0-3 in CCSA Tournament

 Holly arrived at Tulane after serving two seasons as an assistant coach at Brown University.
 While there, he was responsible for recruiting, scouting and preparing video analysis of opponents.

 In addition to his previous duties at Brown, Holly developed extensive experience coaching beach volleyball in the USA Volleyball Beach High Performance and Junior Beach National Team Programs.
 For USA Beach, he has previously served in several capacities, including high performance tryout coach, elite development camp head coach and national high performance camp head coach.

 In July 2012, Holly guided two beach teams to Gold and Bronze medals in the U17 division of the USA Beach Volleyball National High Performance Championship in Hermosa Beach, Calif.

 In 2013, Holly was appointed assistant coach under Jose Loiola for the USA squad at the FIVB U21 Beach Volleyball World Championship in Croatia after volunteer assisting with the U19 junior national teams in California.

 During the summer of 2014, Holly served as the assistant coach for the U23 USA Junior Beach National Teams, including guiding teams at the FIVB U23 Beach Volleyball World Championship in Poland.

-Last year Holly was selected as a cadre member of the USAV Beach Coaching Accreditation (BCAP) Program.
+Holly was selected as a cadre member of the USAV Beach Coaching Accreditation (BCAP) Program in 2013.
 He continues to conduct research and write on subjects related to the science of teaching and learning beach volleyball.

 Holly served as the head coach of the Chariho High School boys' volleyball team in Rhode Island for four years.
 While at Chariho High School, Holly was also an assistant coach and head JV coach for the girls' volleyball team.
 In 2010, he was named as the Rhode Island Boys Volleyball Coaching Association Division I Volleyball Coach of the Year after leading his squad to the state championship match.